-Brothers and sisters:
+Brothers and sisters: Rejoice always.

-Rejoice always.
 Pray without ceasing.

-In all circumstances give thanks,

-for this is the will of God for you in Christ Jesus.
+In all circumstances give thanks, for this is the will of God for you in Christ Jesus.
 Do not quench the Spirit.
 Do not despise prophetic utterances.
 Test everything; retain what is good.
 Refrain from every kind of evil.
 May the God of peace make you perfectly holy and may you entirely, spirit, soul, and body, be preserved blameless for the coming of our Lord Jesus Christ.
 The one who calls you is faithful, and he will also accomplish it.

 Saint Paul reminds us of several twelve-step principles.
 First, by admitting our powerlessness and need for a Power greater than ourselves, we remove the burden of finding our own redemption.
-Past efforts to make changes for ourselves or others may have been met with frustration because we were approaching it with our own motives and attitudes, as pure as they might have been.
+Past efforts to make change may have been met with frustration because we were approaching it with our self-seeking motives and attitude.

 Humility is a necessary component of recovery as it places our faith in the faithfulness of God.
 This is something worth rejoicing over every day, and we are to maintain gratitude and a prayerful heart in order to be of maximum service to God and others.
 We are pursuing spiritual progress, not spiritual perfection.
 Recalling our need for help, even while we're getting better, keeps us in right-relationship with God.
 Along the way, we might get impatient.
 Hear the poetic words of French priest and philosopher, Pierre Teilhard de Chardin: